 About the Cottage¬¬¬¬

 2 generously sized double bedrooms.
-One with en-suite shower room and queen sized bed, the other with twin beds and house bathroom.
+One with en-suite shower room and King sized bed, the other with twin beds and house bathroom.

 Cottage is cleaned using "Method" cleaning products- for Alergy sufferers.
 All bedding is synthetic with Quality Egyptian Cotton bedding and towels.

 This is a single storey quality furnished sandstone cottage situated in Melmerby, 9 miles east of Penrith, in the valley below Cross Fell, the highest mountain in the Pennines.